 of the child;

-- The person taking the child did not act maliciously-that is to say, the person abducting had good intentions and took the child to prevent physical
+- The person taking the child did not act maliciously (the person allegedly

+abducting the child had good intentions and did so to prevent physical

-The prosecutor must prove the charges beyond a reasonable doubt that the defendant
+The prosecutor must prove beyond a reasonable doubt that the defendant

-interfered and unlawfully detained a child with the intent to deprive
+interfered with and unlawfully detained a child with the intent to deprive

 another person of his or her right to visitation or custody.
-If
+If the prosecutor

-If you are accused of Child Abduction or Child Stealing you need to contact an experienced & knowledgeable criminal defense
+If you are charged with Child Abduction or Child Stealing in the Los Angeles

+area you should contact an experienced and knowledgeable criminal defense

 lawyer immediately.
-At Stephen G. Rodriguez & Partners we bring over 70 years of combined
+At Stephen G. Rodriguez & Partners, we bring over